How to Treat Rotator Cuff Pain and Injuries

 - Corticosteroid injections, which most typically involve a shot of cortisone or another anti-inflammatory steroid.

-- Physical therapy, which includes stretching and strengthening the rotator cuff muscles through resistance exercising using latex resistance bands.
+- Physical therapy, which includes stretching and strengthening the muscles through resistance exercising using latex resistance bands.

 - Cold compression therapy, which uses a shoulder wrap to immobilize the shoulder and also apply a cold or heat source.